-- 6.1 A wide range of enrichment activities supplements the timetabled curriculum.
+- 6.1.
+A wide range of enrichment activities supplements the timetabled curriculum.
 Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
-Themed days, weeks and months are held.
-These include Book Day/Week, Cultural Diversity Day/Week, Maths Week, STEM Day, Pride month, Black History month, amongst others. - 6.2 Pupils are taken to places of interest on a regular basis.
+Regular themed days and weeks are held. - 6.2.
+Pupils are taken to places of interest on a regular basis.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.

-7 Other Opportunities
+7. Other Opportunities

-- 7.1 Our school aims to provide an education for life.
+- 7.1.
+Our school aims to provide an education for life.
 Other aspects of our curriculum which enable our pupils to gain the skills, knowledge and experience to be successful adults include:

 - Careers and Higher Education;

-- · Leadership Training;

-- Student Councils;
+- Pupil Councils;

 - Community Service;

-- Duke of Edinburgh Award;
+- Duke of Edinburgh International Award;

-- Excursions and trips;
+- Expeditions and trips;

 - Fundraising Activities;

-- Various Clubs and Activities; and
+- Clubs; and

 - Sport.

-8 Responsibility
+8. Responsibility

-- 8.1 The person with responsibility for the overview and yearly evaluation of this policy is the Principal.
-However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school: - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.
+- 8.1.
+The person with responsibility for the overview and yearly evaluation of this policy is Jon Wayth.
+However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2.
+When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school; - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.